 Theo Neethling obtained his MA degree in 1989 in South Africa from the Potchefstroom University (currently North-West University) and his DLitt et Phil in 1992 from the University of South Africa, both in the discipline of International Politics.

-Theo Neethling has held the position of Professor and Head of the Department of Political Studies and Governance at the University of the Free State since 1 April 2009.
-He obtained his MA degree in 1989 from the Potchefstroom University (currently North-West University) and his DLitt et Phil in 1992 from the University of South Africa, both in the field of International Politics.
-After serving in the former Department of Constitutional Development in Pretoria, he joined the Faculty of Military Science (Military Academy) of Stellenbosch University.
-In this regard, he served as a senior researcher in the Centre for Military Studies.
+He has held the position of Professor in the Department of Political Studies and Governance at the University of the Free State since 1 April 2009.
+He also served as Head of Department from April 2009 to June 2020 and has been elected by Senate to serve as a member of the Executive Committee of Senate of the University of the Free State.
+He previously served in the Faculty of Military Science (Military Academy) of Stellenbosch University, where he started his academic career as a researcher in the Faculty’s Centre for Military Studies.
 In 2002 he was appointed as Associate Professor of Political Science in the Department of Political Science (Mil.) and promoted to Professor of Political Science in 2005.
-He served as Chair of the Department of Political Science (Mil.) in the Faculty of Military Science from 2003 to early-2009, until he moved to the University of the Free State.
+In this regard, he served as Chair of the Department of Political Science (Mil.) in the Faculty of Military Science from 2003 to early 2009, until he moved to the University of the Free State.